Cochlear implant: Parts

 A totally implantable cochlear implant (TICI) is currently in development.
 This new type of cochlear implant incorporates all the current external components of an audio processor into the internal implant.
-The lack of external components makes the implant invisible from the outside and also means it is less likely to be damaged or break.
+The lack of external components makes the implant invisible from the outside and also means it is less likely to be damaged or broken.
+On the other side, the development of a TICI faces especially two technical hurdles: the energy supply and the design of implantable microphone.
+Initial clinical trials of TICIs have demonstrated safety and comparable performance to conventional cochlear implants.
+A study involving a research TICI indicated that users experienced high levels of hearing performance, although some challenges with microphone sensitivity were noted.

 Assistive listening devices

 Most modern cochlear implants can be used with a range of assistive listening devices (ALDs), which help people to hear better in challenging listening situations.
 These situations could include talking on the phone, watching TV or listening to a speaker or teacher.
 With an ALD, the sound from devices including mobile phones or from an external microphone is sent to the audio processor directly, rather than being picked up by the audio processor's microphone.
 This direct transmission improves the sound quality for the user, making it easier to talk on the phone or stream music.

 ALDs come in many forms, such as neckloops, pens, and specialist battery pack covers.
 Modern ALDs are usually able to receive sound from any Bluetooth device, including phones and computers, before transmitting it wirelessly to the audio processor.
 Most cochlear implants are also compatible with older ALD technology, such as a telecoil.